l33tdaima/l33tdaima/p134m/README.md

 # 134. Gas Station (Medium)

-There are N gas stations along a circular route, where the amount of gas at station i is gas[i].
+There are `n` gas stations along a circular route, where the amount of gas at the ith station is `gas[i]`.

-You have a car with an unlimited gas tank and it costs cost[i] of gas to travel from station i to its next station (i+1).
+You have a car with an unlimited gas tank and it costs `cost[i]` of gas to travel from the `i`th station to its next `(i + 1)th` station.
 You begin the journey with an empty tank at one of the gas stations.

-Return the starting gas station's index if you can travel around the circuit once in the clockwise direction, otherwise return -1.
+Given two integer arrays `gas` and `cost`, return the starting gas station's index if you can travel around the circuit once in the clockwise direction, otherwise return `-1`.
+If there exists a solution, it is guaranteed to be unique.

-### Note:

-- If there exists a solution, it is guaranteed to be unique.
-- Both input arrays are non-empty and have the same length.
-- Each element in the input arrays is a non-negative integer.

 ### Example 1:

 ```
-Input:
-gas  = [1,2,3,4,5]
-cost = [3,4,5,1,2]
+Input: gas  = [1,2,3,4,5], cost = [3,4,5,1,2]
 Output: 3
 Explanation:
 Start at station 3 (index 3) and fill up with 4 unit of gas.
 Your tank = 0 + 4 = 4
 Travel to station 4.
 Your tank = 4 - 1 + 5 = 8